Lydzje/GLEngine/README.md

 # GLEngine
-GLEngine is an OpenGL game engine that I have been working on since the summer of 2017.
+GLEngine is an OpenGL game engine that I started working on in summer of 2017.
 It gonna be open source and free of course, I've put the © symbol while I'm looking for the appropiate license.
 <br>